 - How Do We Build Predictive Models

 - What Can the Music Industry Learn from Baseball?

 - Communicating Technical Concepts to a Non-Technical Audience

-Lesson 7: Getting Hands on with SQL - Extracting Data
+Lesson 7: SQL: Extracting Data

 - Introduction to Programming Languages Including SQL, Python, R, and D3.js

 - Getting Started with SQL and Relational Databases

 - Extract Relevant Information from a Rational Database

 - Narrowing Our Search—SELECT * FROM artist WHERE genre IS LIKE “country”